top of page

 • May 20: Explore ways to create engaging, impactful learning experiences for youth

-• June 17: Learn about partnering with Focus Assistant teen leaders and final preparation details
+• June 10: Learn about partnering with Focus Assistant teen leaders and final preparation details Note: this gathering is 10 AM to 10:45 AM.

 Register here for Zoom connection information